whatvn/whatvn.github.io/_posts/2019-08-13-Software_engineering_small_vision.md

 When planning for new feature or new product, instead of sitting down together, making dicusssion to findout the solution, we always try to find an example: what did Facebook do, what did Netflix do... and try to make a copy of public solution, with not enough knowledge and experience.

-We can not go big because at the end, our product is maked up by thousands of POC, plenty of problems cannot be solved.
+We can not go big because at the end, our product is made up by thousands of POC, plenty of problems cannot be solved.